Requirements and Learning Goals

-The minor: A minimum of 18 credits, including Art History 103.
+A minor in Art History and Visual Culture Studies consists of a minimum of 18 credits, including Art History 103.
 With the approval of the department chair, one course from outside the department may be used to satisfy the minor requirements.

 - Demonstrate an ability to critically situate artists, movements, artworks, artifacts, exhibitions and other visual practices within larger historical frameworks.

 - Demonstrate a familiarity with the historiography of the study of visual texts and artifacts.